brian-watkins/elmer/README.md

 Note that while Elmer is not capable of processing any commands, it does support the general operations on commands in the core `Platform.Cmd` module, namely, `batch` and `map`.
-So, you can use these functions as expected in your components and Elmer should do the right thing.
+So, you can use these functions as expected in your application and Elmer should do the right thing.

 Elmer provides additional support for HTTP request commands and navigation commands.